 - Obtained unconditional clearance of joint venture transaction creating the nation’s largest operator of ambulatory surgery centers (“ASC”s) valued at more than $2 billion

-- Represented leading technology company in FTC investigation of potential consumer protection violations that resulted in a very favorable settlement
+- Represented technology company in FTC investigation of potential consumer protection violations that resulted in a very favorable settlement

 - Counseled leading telecommunications company to update consumer rewards program in compliance with Section 5 of the FTC Act and other regulations